lcooke238/cs262/proj/engineering_notebook.md

  - Files should synchronize across all computers; only most recent file version available for pulling within the system (we imagine this will necessitate the use of logical clocks).

 **Then...**
-- Users should be able to share files, such that not only can a user access a file in two different instances of the program, but two different users can access the same file.
+- Additional commands; users should be able to list out the files they have, delete ones they no longer wish to keep track of, etc.
 - Usual distributed-system spit-and-shine stuff: *n*-fault tolerance via replication, persistence

 ### Saturday, April 29th